fullfacing/keycloak4s/README.md

 # Changelog
 All notable changes to this project will be documented in this file.

+## [0.19.2]
+### Changed
+- Groups service role mapping functions (add and remove) now use Role.Mapping case class.
+- Changed the fields in the Role.Mapping case to be mandatory.

 ## [0.19.1]
 ### Fixed
 - Fixed logging for requests sent to Keycloak being evaluated eagerly.